ravinderjangra/safe-getting-started-dotnet/README.md

 ### Features

 Demonstrates:
- - Usage of the [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp) NuGet package to build a SAFE android application
+ - Usage of the [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp) NuGet package to build a mobile (Android, iOS) application for the SAFE network
  - Modes of Authentication
-     - Mock authentication using test APIs
+     - Mock authentication using the mock Authenticator API
      - Authentication using the [SAFE Authenticator](https://github.com/maidsafe/safe-authenticator-mobile)
  - Mock & non-mock versions
     - Developer can switch between mock and non mock library for testing and deployment